-To turn on the Audit Trail permanently, install QuickBooks according to the instructions on page 3.
+To turn on the Audit Trail permanently, install QuickBooks according to the instructions in the "Installing & Learning to Use QuickBooks Guide".
 Then, when you start QuickBooks, click Yes when QuickBooks asks if you report any information to the MRQ.

 If your computer is older or you make a lot of changes to existing transactions, QuickBooks may slow down slightly when the Audit Trail is on.
 Also, the size of your company file may increase more rapidly than it has in the past.